Federico-Tremolada/enthesis-fem-model/README.md

 The main objective is to evaluate whether functionally graded materials (FGMs) can reduce stress concentrations compared to sharp interfaces, and to identify the most mechanically effective transition law.

+## Why This Matters

+Understanding stress transfer in graded interfaces is critical for:

+- improving tendon-to-bone surgical repairs
+- designing biomimetic materials
+- reducing failure at material interfaces in engineering systems

 ## Key Takeaways

 - Functionally graded materials reduce stress concentrations